-Build-up Index (BUI) Build-up Index (BUI)
+Build-up Index (BUI)

 0-60 80-100 >1 00

 No restriction Signage placed at entrances.
 Consider restricting accessto residents and workers only

 Public areas considered for access restrictions when the Build-up Index (BUI) is greater than 100 are listed in the recreational locations for this zone.